hsivan/automon/README.md

 def time_to_wait_for_next_sample_milliseconds(start_time, num_received_samples):
     return (num_received_samples - (timer() - start_time)) * 1000

-NODE_IDX = 3  # Change node index for different nodes
+NODE_IDX = 0  # Change the node index for different nodes
 node = NodeCommonAutoMon(idx=NODE_IDX, x0_len=40, func_to_monitor=func_inner_product)
 # Open a client socket and connect to the server socket.
 Wait for 'start' message from the server.
 client_socket = init_client_socket(NODE_IDX, host='127.0.0.1', port=6400)

-# Wait for message from the coordinator (local data requests or local constraint updates) and send the reply to the coordinator.
+# Wait for a message from the coordinator (local data requests or local constraint updates) and send the reply to the coordinator.
 # Read new data samples every 1 second and update the node local vector.
 Report violations to the coordinator.
 start = timer()
 num_data_samples = 0